loomchild/bountyfunding/README.md

 		status_mapping_started = assigned
 		status_mapping_completed = closed

-* If you are connecting multiple trac instances to a single API, set an access token:
+* If you are connecting multiple trac instances to a single BountyFunding webapp, set an access token:

 		[bountyfunding]
 		...